 Cognitive dysfunction is a major component in serious mental health conditions and can include changes in thinking, memory, motivation, perception, skilled movements and language.
 Thought disorder is a key feature of cognitive dysfunction.
 Although bipolar is recognized as a mood disorder with cycling highs and lows, thought disorder is a symptom of bipolar as well.

 Often seen during manic phases of bipolar disorder, the thought disorder can manifest as cognitive deficits prior to acute mood symptoms.
 Some thought disorder symptoms could include racing thoughts, difficulty with word retrieval, attention and retention problems, and accelerated thought processes.
 This acceleration of thought makes it difficult for a person with bipolar to focus on specific thoughts, and in a matter of minutes, they can lose clarity and awareness of their own thoughts.
 Processing such a rapid emergence of thoughts is nearly impossible and affects responses to situations and others.

 During an acute manic episode in bipolar disorder, clang association can emerge as the person is trying to communicate but unable to make any sense.
 In addition to clang association, a person may speak in jumbled words or phrases, have speech that rapidly changes direction, use made-up words and be generally incoherent.

 Clanging in Schizophrenia

 Clang association was originally associated with schizophrenia, a mental health disorder characterized by psychotic symptoms including delusions, hallucinations and thought disorder.
-As previously discussed, thought disorder can affect one’s thought processes, language and ability to communicate.
+As previously discussed, the thought disorder can affect one’s thought processes, language, and ability to communicate.
 During a phase of acute psychosis in schizophrenia, a person may display several breaks in communication related to thought disorder, including, but not limited to:

 - Poverty of speech: brief responses